VOLTTRON/volttron/docs/source/devguides/walkthroughs/VC-Device-Configuration-Demo.rst

 |Add Point Dialog|

-Provide column values, and click the Apply button to add the new point, which will be appended to the bottom of the list.
+Provide attribute values, and click the Apply button to add the new point, which will be appended to the bottom of the list.

 To remove points from the list, select the points and click the Remove Points button in the header of the first column.